Skip to main content

 The bindings are safe to render on the server (Next.js, React Router streaming SSR, and similar):

-• <RedrawCanvas> and useSurface render a plain <canvas> server-side (reserving its layout) and start drawing once the instance is ready in the browser.
+• <RedrawCanvas> renders a plain <canvas> server-side (reserving its layout) and starts drawing once the device is ready in the browser.

-• useRedraw is client-only.
-The instance can never exist on the server, so instead of suspending forever (which would hold a streaming response open until the framework aborts it), the hook throws a descriptive error during server rendering.
+• useDevice is client-only.
+The device can never exist on the server, so instead of suspending forever (which would hold a streaming response open until the framework aborts it), the hook throws a descriptive error during server rendering.

 function Thumbnail() {